Man has an aversion to killing man. Society, culture, morality and religion all speak against it.

 W.E.
 Fairbairn, a legendary British lawman in Shanghai and co-designer of the Sykes-Fairbairn fighting knife, had a “mystery house” constructed where his officers would enter a dark house replete with loud noise and confusing commands, screams, etc. As the officer advanced through the house, he was confronted with various scenarios, including hostages, aggressive-looking dummies and life-size targets that popped up and disappeared, and he had to use his pistol or knife to come out “alive.”
 This was in 1920, nearly 100 years ago.

 Modern military training increased the fire ratio to nearly 90 percent in Vietnam.
 However, the downside is that more than a million veterans developed Post Traumatic Stress Disorder (PTSD), which resulted in difficulties reentering society.
-Many turned to alcohol or drugs, and suicide, divorce, homelessness and mental problems became increasingly common.
+Many turned to alcohol or drugs, and suicide, divorce, homelessness and mental issues became increasingly common.
 Our military overcame the problem of low-fire ratio among riflemen, but at a drastic cost.

 The FBI report “Killed in the Line of Duty” notes that in 12 of the incidents studied, the slain officer had a partner or backup, and 11 of these backup officers never fired a shot while their partner was slain.
 Because of the political or otherwise sensitive nature of the incidents, there was no investigation to determine the reason for this non-firing.
 It might well be that the officers hesitated or even froze.
 It does not seem possible that all 11 of those officers were unable to kill, but it might be possible that one or more certainly couldn’t.